fabda/Myofibril_paper/README.md

 First, you need to setup a Python Anaconda environment (https://www.anaconda.com/products/individual) or miniconda, and clone this repository on your computer.

-Then process to the python requirements install by typing into the cloned repository on your computer
+Then create a virtual environment and process to the python requirements install by typing into the cloned repository on your computer
 ```
 pip install -r requirements.txt
 ```